 Environmental Assessment (EA) Process

-This study will follow the approved planning process for an Individual Environmental Assessment (Individual EA) in accordance with the Ontario Environmental Assessment Act and the Canadian Environmental Assessment Act.
+This study is following the approved planning process for an Individual Environmental Assessment (Individual EA) in accordance with the Ontario Environmental Assessment Act and the Canadian Environmental Assessment Act.
 Individual EA's are typically carried out for large-scale, complex undertakings with the potential for significant environmental effects and major public interest.

 Ontario Environmental Assessment Act (OEAA)

 An Environmental Assessment, or EA, is a decision-making process used to promote good environmental planning by assessing the potential effects of certain activities on the environment.
 In Ontario, this process is defined and finds its authority in the Ontario Environmental Assessment Act (OEAA), RSO 1990.
 The purpose of the OEAA is to provide for the protection, conservation, and wise management of Ontario's environment.